List of unexplained sounds: Slow Down

 Slow Down is a sound recorded on May 19, 1997, in the Equatorial Pacific Ocean by the U.S. National Oceanic and Atmospheric Administration.
 The source of the sound was most likely a large iceberg as it became grounded.

-Analysis

 The name was given because the sound slowly decreases in frequency over about seven minutes.
 It was recorded using an autonomous hydrophone array.
 The sound has been picked up several times each year since 1997.
 One of the hypotheses on the origin of the sound is moving ice in Antarctica.
 Sound spectrograms of vibrations caused by friction closely resemble the spectrogram of the Slow Down.
 This suggests the source of the sound could have been caused by the friction of a large ice sheet moving over land.

-Train
+Sea Train

-The Train is the name given to a sound recorded on March 5, 1997, on the Equatorial Pacific Ocean autonomous hydrophone array.
+The Sea Train is the name given to a sound recorded on March 5, 1997, on the Equatorial Pacific Ocean autonomous hydrophone array.
 The sound rises to a quasi-steady frequency.
 According to the NOAA, the origin of the sound is most likely generated by a very large iceberg grounded in the Ross Sea, near Cape Adare.